DeFiCh/defichain.com/content/privacy-policy/privacy-policy.zh-Hant.md

 ## Changes To This Statement

-Cake Pte Ltd will occasionally update this Privacy Policy to reflect customer feedback.
+We will occasionally update this Privacy Policy to reflect customer feedback.
 DEFICHAIN FOUNDATION LTD. encourages you to periodically review this Privacy Policy to be informed of how DEFICHAIN FOUNDATION LTD. is protecting your information.

 ## Contact Information